tstack/lnav/README.md

     $ journalctl -o short-iso | lnav

-It is also possible to use `journalctl`'s json output format and `lnav` will make us of additional fields such as PRIORITY and _SYSTEMD_UNIT:
+It is also possible to use `journalctl`'s json output format and `lnav` will make use of additional fields such as PRIORITY and _SYSTEMD_UNIT:

     $ journalctl -o json | lnav

+In case some MESSAGE fields contain special characters such as ANSI color codes which are considered as unprintable by journalctl, specifying `journalctl`'s `-a` option might be preferable in order to output those messages still in a non binary representation:

+    $ journalctl -a -o json | lnav

 If using systemd v236 or newer, the output fields can be limited to the ones actually recognized by `lnav` for increased efficiency: